History of using background noise to contact the dead

 A key strategy when using phonemes is to make sure they don’t mean anything when put together.
 The last thing you want is a scripted dialog as this would thwart your cause.
 Some researchers suggest that you have at least a 150 different phonemes recorded, and that they must be repeated for a minimum of 20 minutes during your EVP session.
 This is believed to ensure you have enough quality material to offer the spirit(s) to form responses out of.
 However, I will leave that up to each researcher to figure out what works best for them.
 Now listening to this recording of phonemes outside of an EVP session will just come across as gibberish.
 For example, something like this: “fabeepoyshayjuh”.
 But, once you begin your EVP session and spiritual communication commences these phonemes could be transformed by the corresponding spirit(s) into superimposed responses such as: “I am here”, “Leave me alone”, “Go away”, “Help me” or whatever response they choose.
 If the phoneme recording you have; that obviously does not contain spirit responses, is employed for all EVP sessions, and yet still every response has a different message.
 This proves there’s no possibility that these responses were apart of the previous phoneme recording.

 When you have concluded your EVP session and move forward with the analysis of these recordings, I would suggest consulting with a few of your colleagues (that were not present at the investigation) to listen to and / or analyze the recordings.
 The hope here is that they can validate what you believe you captured & heard.
 If the majority of them are in agreement about what was caught in the recording, this will lend credence that you have, in fact, obtained authentic and intelligent spiritual communication.
 Additionally, anytime you can correlate EVP’s with any other technology such as camcorders and / or EMF meters strengthens its credibility.
-Therefore making your evidence more solid and not as susceptible to dismissal due to its lackluster nature or easy debunking.
+Therefore making your evidence more solid and not as susceptible to dismissal due to its lackluster nature or easiness of disproving.